-Wizz Air sparks backlash over working with fatigue
+Wizz Air boss sparks backlash over fatigue request

 Wizz Air is facing a backlash from pilot unions after the airline's boss appeared to call on crew to work through fatigue.

-Chief executive Jozsef Varadi said staff should "go the extra mile" when tired so that the airline could avoid cancelling flights.
+Chief executive Jozsef Varadi said staff should go "the extra mile" when tired so that the airline could avoid cancelling flights.

 Pilot unions said flying when fatigued is dangerous and his comments showed a "deficient safety culture".